 But anyone expecting recent real-life episodes, such as Prince Harry's decision to move to America with his wife Meghan, are set to be disappointed: “To be clear, series six will not bring us any closer to present-day — it will simply enable us to cover the same period in greater detail," he added.

-Reports suggest filming on the sixth — and final — series could begin before the fifth series has been released, meaning there would not be such a long wait before we discover how the story ends.
+The sixth — and final — series began filming before the fifth series has been released, meaning there would not be such a long wait before we discover how the story ends.

 Imelda Staunton will play Queen Elizabeth II in the fifth and final season of The Crown. pic.twitter.com/hUOob58A9pJanuary 31, 2020

 After Claire Foy and then Olivia Colman, Imelda Staunton (Harry Potter and the Order of the Phoenix) will take on The Crown's leading role in the fifth season and said that as a fan of the show, she was delighted to accept the part.

 Imelda Staunton revealed that she admired her predecessor's work, but believed playing a more recent version of the monarch would come with challenges.

 “I think my sort of extra challenge, as if I needed it, is that I’m now doing the Queen that we’re a little more familiar with,” she said.
 “With Claire Foy, it was almost history and now I’m playing one that people could say ‘she doesn’t do that,’ ‘she’s not like that,’ and that’s my personal bête noire.”

 Netflix also recently released the first image of Staunton as the British monarch, with the show's official Twitter account saying: "An early glimpse of our new Queen Elizabeth II, Imelda Staunton.”

 An early glimpse of our new Queen Elizabeth II, Imelda Staunton. pic.twitter.com/ZeMSA1hDnvJuly 30, 2021